EAS Airlines Flight 4226: Passengers and crews

 Flight 4226 was carrying 69 passengers and 8 crew members, contrary to initial reports which claimed that the aircraft was carrying 105 passengers.
-Most of the passengers were Nigerian, with one Lebanese confirmed to be on board Flight 4226.
-BBC News stated that at least one British passenger was on the flight.
+Most of the passengers were Nigerian, with one Lebanese and at least one British passenger on board.
 Nigeria's Daily Trust reported that three French nationals were among those on board.
 A total of 23 passengers boarded the aircraft in Kano for Lagos, while 47 Lagos-bound passengers had boarded the aircraft in Jos, the aircraft's previous destination.

 Among the passengers was Nigeria's Sport Minister Ishaya Mark Aku.
 He was on his way to attend the 2002 FIFA World Cup warm-up match between Nigeria and Kenya.
 Julie Useni and Danjuma Useni, the wife and son of former Minister of Federal Capital Territory Jeremiah Useni, were also onboard.

 The commander of the flight was 49-year-old Captain Peter Abayomi Inneh with a flight hours of more than 14,000 hours, of which 7,000 hours were on the type.
 He joined EAS Airlines in 2000 and had been flying the BAC One-Eleven ever since.
 The co-pilot was 47-year-old First Officer Chris Adewole Adegboye.
 He had accrued a total of more than 8,000 flight hours, of which 3,350 hours were on the type.
 The flight engineers were Emmanuel Idoko and Muhammad Sarki.